Marketing | 3 Min Read

 Invest in Long-term Marketing Projects - Look at your collected data and go back to the basics during downtime, that is re-evaluating priorities, and focusing on your true North(your long-term customer), which may have been lost because of years of uninterrupted growth.
 Now, it's a good time to tackle those long-term marketing projects that you have been kept aside due to lack of market analysis, customer research, new processes implementation, or other fundamentals.
 Invest time in these projects and set your brand up for success when the economy reopens and demand bounces back.

 Adjust your Communication - You cannot afford to stand still and keep communicating as if nothing has happened, as often recessions are long and can make buyers a forgetful bunch.
-It's crucial that you protect your brand image by maintaining the trust and minimizing customer frustration and adjust your communication by implementing, contextual offers, updates on service continuation, highlights of inspiring initiatives, and positive news.
+It's crucial that you protect your brand image by maintaining trust and minimizing customer frustration and adjust your communication by implementing, contextual offers, updates on service continuation, highlights of inspiring initiatives, and positive news.

-Shift to Agile Marketing - Invest more time in your USP, build more brand awareness, balance investment across marketing, and make a strategic marketing game plan.
+Shift to Agile Marketing - Invest more time in your USP, build more brand awareness, balance investment across marketing, and create a strategic marketing game plan.
 Implement Agile marketing within your team to navigate uncertainty better during this crisis as it promotes high responsiveness to change, data-driven decision-making, and cross-functional collaboration.

 Implement these strategies into your marketing and make your marketing plan more effective and re-adapt it to respond meaningfully to the current marketplace and reach your customer more efficiently.